-The City monitors the operational parameters, chlorine and turbidity, on a twice weekly basis, and on an as-required basis in response to watermain breaks, hydrant flushing, dead end flushing, and complaints etc. In 2015, this resulted in the collection and analysis of 1,260 routine chlorine samples, 1,260 routine turbidity samples, 1,024 non-routine chlorine samples and 1,024 non-routine turbidity samples.
-Turbidity levels ranged from 0.06 - 1.21 NTU, while free chlorine levels ranged from 0.00 - 1.37 mg/L. There was one instance in 2015 where free chlorine levels were below the minimum level of 0.05 mg/L required under O.Reg.
+The City monitors the operational parameters, chlorine and turbidity, on a twice weekly basis, and on an as-required basis in response to watermain breaks, hydrant flushing, and complaints etc. In 2016, this resulted in the collection and analysis of 1,248 routine chlorine samples and turbidity samples and the collection and analysis of 877 non-routine chlorine samples and turbidity samples.
+Turbidity levels ranged from 0.07 to 0.97 NTU, while free chlorine levels ranged from 0.05 to 1.29 mg/L. There were no instances in 2016 where free chlorine levels were below the minimum level of 0.05 mg/L required under O.Reg.
 170/03 (Table 5).